rinigus/pure-maps/README.md

 - compile/install/run
 - compile/run from source tree

-In the both cases, you would have to specify platform via `FLAVOR` to `qmake`.
+In the both cases, you would have to specify platform via `-DFLAVOR` to `cmake`.
 Supported platforms:

 - Kirigami: `FLAVOR=kirigami`
 - QtControls: `FLAVOR=qtcontrols`